zooko/smalloc/README.md

 to them are valid.
 This is sufficient to ensure correctness of `smalloc`'s behavior under multiprocessing.

-Specifically, we use simple spin-locks with atomic compare-and-exchange or fetch-and-add operations.
+Specifically, we use a simple loop with atomic compare-and-exchange or fetch-and-add operations.

 * To pop an element to the free list: